dotnet/csharpstandard/standard/attributes.md

 `MemberNotNullWhen` (§The-MemberNotNullWhen-Attribute)  | The listed member won't be null when the method returns the specified `bool` value.
 `DoesNotReturn` (§The-DoesNotReturn-Attribute)  | This method never returns.
 `DoesNotReturnIf` (§The-DoesNotReturnIf-Attribute)  | This method never returns if the associated `bool` parameter has the specified value.

+The following sections in §Nullable-Analysis-Attributes-General are conditionally normative.

 #### §The-AllowNull-Attribute The AllowNull attribute